Operated by volunteers. Not officially endorsed or supported.

 HPInc Employment Issues

 "...how do you keep up with this next generation of IT and how do you bring people into this company for whom it isn't something they have to learn, it is what they know. ...we put in place an informal rule... when you are replacing someone, really think about the new style of IT skills."

-"...we need to return to a labor pyramid that really looks like a triangle where you have a lot of early career people who bring a lot of knowledge who you're training to move up through your organization, and then people fall out either from a performance perspective or whatever... we put in place an informal rule... when you are replacing someone, really think about the new style of IT skills."
-Meg Whitman, Sept 2013, now chairman of HPI, CEO of HPE, and DXC board member.
+"...we need to return to a labor pyramid that really looks like a triangle where you have a lot of early career people who bring a lot of knowledge who you're training to move up through your organization, and then people fall out either from a performance perspective or whatever..."

 "...eventually you will wear out.
 Not many people can last for twenty or thirty years, which is why we need to attract young people."

 "Employees were selected for the reduction in force because the job they were performing will no longer continue, their skill set was not applicable to the Company’s or organization’s operations going forward, and/or other employees were viewed as better qualified because of past performance and competency evaluation, which may include skills, abilities, knowledge and experience."

 "The changes to the workforce will vary by country, based on local legal requirements and consultations with employee works councils and other employee representatives."
 Typical SEC filing

-© 2017 Hewlett-Packard Alumni Association, Inc. • By using this site you accept these terms • Operated by former employees who volunteer their time.
+© 2021 Hewlett-Packard Alumni Association, Inc. • By using this site you accept these terms • Operated by volunteers.
 Not officially endorsed or supported.